 Once you have reached out to former colleagues, it’s time you start updating your resume.
 The chances are that, soon enough, potential employers will want to see it — especially if you have done all the previous prep steps right.
 Here, the main trick is to explain any employment gaps in your resume skillfully.
 Even though no one gets surprised by parental leave, you should still highlight that the break from work was planned and, more importantly, temporary.

 Besides, there are plenty of ideas on how you can leverage any, even remotely, industry-related activities you engaged in while you were away.
 Those can be volunteering initiatives, remote consulting, personal blogging, attending online seminars to keep upgrading your skills, or even helping with organizing school or kindergarten activities — anything works as long as it shows that you were not entirely beyond your professional landscape.
+Employers today are understanding of employment gaps.
+However, updating your resume remains critical to making a strong impression.
+One handy way to achieve this is by utilizing templates for resume writing.
+These templates can help structure your experience and skills attractively, making you more competitive in today’s job market.

 Related Reading: 6 Stages Of Parenthood: Find Out Which Stage You Are In Now!